 Install the Raspberry Pi Imager software on your computer.
 Insert the Micro SD card into the adapter and open the Raspberry Pi Imager.

-To start the writing process, click on "Write".
-All existing data will be erased during the write process - make sure that the correct drive is selected.
+To start the write process, click on "Write".
+During the write process, all existing data is deleted - make sure that the correct drive is selected.

 Eject the SD card and insert it into the Raspberry Pi.
 Connect the Raspberry Pi with a network cable and the power supply.

-Wait a moment until the Raspberry Pi has started up.
+Wait a moment until the Raspberry Pi has booted up.

-To check whether the Raspberry Pi is available in your network via SSH, ping the Raspberry Pi with the following command on the command line:
+To check if the Raspberry Pi is available on your network via SSH, ping the Raspberry Pi with the following command on the command line:

-(You can open the command line, for example, by entering cmd in the Windows search.
+(For example, you can open the command line by entering cmd in the Windows search.
 You can find out the IP address in the configuration of your router.

-If that was successful, you can reach the Raspberry Pi via SSH.
+If this was successful, you can reach the Raspberry Pi via SSH.
 To do this, enter the following command:

-The password for access is: "raspberry" (the password is not visible while you are entering it).
+The password for access is: "raspberry" (The password is not visible during entry).

-Some configurations are required to proceed with the setup.
+Some configuration is required to proceed with the setup.

 Then select "S3 Password" and assign your own password.

-Then you are back in the main menu.
-Here you select "5 Localization Options".
+You will then be back in the main menu.
+Here you select "5 Localisation Options".

 Then select "L2 Timezone".
 Set your current time zone here.

-nn select "L4 WLAN Country" and set the country in which you are located.
+nn select "L4 WLAN Country" and set the country you are in here.

 Complete the settings with "Finish".

 We recommend that you make an update.
-You do that with the following commands.
-Run the next command after the previous one completes.
+You do this with the following commands.
+Execute the next command after the previous one has been completed.

 sudo apt-get update